All Nite (Don't Stop): Recording and composition

+Lyrically, "All Nite (Don't Stop)" discusses being addicted to dancing in a club setting.
+It opens with the phrase "this is sick" as Jackson later announces, "it's time to dance"; she encourages listeners to "join her in jerking, twerking, and dropping it lower than they had ever dreamed possible"; on the track, Jackson describes herself as being "so intoxicated, I'm so stimulated.
+Feel so X-rated.
+I could dance all night".
+Some of the lyrics were considered racy, being exemplified by the line: "Ooh, my body's yours (spank that) / Spank that back door (like that) / Drive me like a Porsche (ooh yeah) / I could dance all night".
+Veronica Heffernan of The New York Times said that the lyrics presented Jackson as "a demanding choreographer", as they switch between "1-900 confessionalism" and "drill-sergeant attitude", complemented by the singer's "sweetheart voice".
+For Nolan Feemey of Entertainment Weekly, it was clear that through her "with her orgasmic moans, don't-wake-the-neighbors whispers and instructions to 'get hardcore'", that Jackson was not "really talking about tearing up the dance floor".

 Critical reception

-Mike Trias of Radio and Records said the track "should not be ignored, especially on the dance floor.
+"All Nite (Don't Stop)" received positive reviews from music critics.
+Mike Trias of Radio and Records said that the track "should not be ignored, especially on the dance floor.
 Its sexy, midtempo groove is perfect for kicking a party into after hours".
 Gail Mitchell of Billboard commended it as a "beat-bangin' number" with "infectious allure", affirming that "Jackson steps back into her signature groove line with this bass-driven party jam".
 Mitchell also regarded it as among Jackson's strongest material, adding that its chorus and "relentless beat" will remain "embedded in your consciousness long after the last note has sounded".
 Tareck Ghoneim of Contactmusic.com considered it an "interesting" and "infectious" blend of "upbeat samba/dance rhythms and definite funk influence", with "[e]lectro samples, latin percussion and some groans and breaths to give it a sexy ambience".
 Its aura "on a rnb tip" was considered to have "loads of crossover potential" for several airplay formats.
 Ghoneim added, "it certainly doesn't strike me as a typical Janet record", citing it as another evolution from "those 'Nasty' days" in "maintaining that dance-pop influence but making it slightly more cool".
-Chuck Arnold of People described it as a "hypnotic pop number", while The Baltimore Sun labeled it a "get-on-up dance cut" which "rides a looping funk guitar line".
+Chuck Arnold of People described it as a "hypnotic pop number", while Rashod D. Ollison from The Baltimore Sun labeled it a "get-on-up dance cut" which "rides a looping funk guitar line".